logos-co/nomos-node/nomos-services/http/examples/README.md

 cargo run --example axum --features http
 ```

-A GET enpoint will be registered at `http://localhost:8080/dummy/`.
+A GET endpoint will be registered at `http://localhost:8080/dummy/`.
 An endpoint corresponds with the Service name.

 ## Graphql.rs
 A demonstration of usage from within an overwatch service over the http.